peterorme/inform-starter/README.md

 make
 ```

 If you want to play it straight in the terminal, you also need to `brew install glulxe` and then you just type `make play`.
+Another good way is to install [Spatterlight](http://ccxvii.net/spatterlight/) - `brew install spatterlight` and open the output blorb file.

 ### Adding extensions